kanikarawlo/Signature-Verification/README.md

 # Signature-Verification

 ## Overview
-The Signature Forgery Detection System is designed to automatically identify forged signatures using Siamese Neural Networks.
-By leveraging deep learning techniques, the system can distinguish between genuine and forged signatures.
+Handwritten signatures serve as a crucial means of authentication.
+However, forged signatures pose a significant threat, leading to various fraudulent activities.
+This project focuses on identifying forged signatures using Siamese Neural Networks, aiming to mitigate the risks associated with fraudulent activities, such as random forgery, unskilled forgery, and skilled forgery.